 Personalized instruction is only one facet of our academic thrust.
 Quality content is the other.
 When we ensure that all classrooms provide a quality, consistent, inquirybased curriculum of the highest caliber and that all students have equitable access to it, then students will be more fully engaged in and find meaning from their learning and their achievement will increase.
-Science modules and Math Investigations 2, the district's elementary mathematics curriculum, both funded through the GE Developing FuturesTM grant, encourage student-centered inquiry through problem solving.
-Offering high-quality, inquiry-based curriculums such as these ultimately will lead to higher academic gains among more students.
-However, because we are serious about eliminating achievement gaps among students, simply providing access to an academically rigorous curriculum is not enough.
+Elementary and middle school science modules, Math Investigations 2 (the district's elementary mathematics curriculum), and Connected Mathematics 2 (the middle school mathematics curriculum), all-funded through the GE Developing FuturesTM grant-encourage student-centered inquiry through problem solving.
+Offering high-quality, inquiry-based curricula such as these ultimately will lead to higher academic gains among more students.
+However, because we are serious about eliminating achievement gaps among students, simply providing access to academically rigorous curricula is not enough.
 We also must infuse classroom lessons with high expectations for every student, provide the necessary academic support to increase students' chances for success, and be intentional in elevating our levels of understanding of and respect for the diverse and unique cultures of our students.
 Further, we must find ways to incorporate that cultural knowledge into the fabric of our schools and classrooms.